 Hostels have a rich culture dating back to the early 1900s.
-The idea of hostels began in Germany and appeared in the United States before the 1930s (source).
-According to Hostelling International USA, there are over 4,000 hostels recording over 33 million overnights in more than 80 countries.
-Hostels offer a cheap, unique experience to travelers and open new worlds and cultures.
+The idea of hostels began in Germany and appeared in the United States before the 1930s.
+According to Hostelling International USA, there are over 4,000 hostels recording over 33 million nights in more than 80 countries.
+Hostels offer travelers a cheap, unique experience that open new worlds and cultures.
 They also offer travelers the opportunity to meet people from all over the world.

 Whether you are a student ready to party or a history buff looking to sleep in a castle for the night, there is a hostel for you.
 Let’s look at what some of the best hostels are.

-These hostels are perfect for students and those on a tight budget.
-As hostels become more popular, it is easier than ever to find a cheap hostel in almost any city.
-Travel costs are significantly decreased when travelers decide to stay in hostels, especially when they share a dorm room.
+Budget hostels are perfect for students and those on a tight budget.
+As hostels become more popular, it’s easier than ever to find a cheap hostel in almost any city.
+Travel costs decrease significantly when travelers stay in hostels, especially when they share a dorm room.
 Shared rooms are often furnished with bunk beds that fit 4 to 8 travelers and have a shared bathroom.
 Splitting the cost of an entire room with other travelers is the best option when it comes to budget travel.